defyentropy/LinkdList/README.md

 This directory contains UI elements that are often reused across different pages, to avoid code redundancy and to make it easier to edit them.

 1. **AppBar.js** - The NavBar at the top of every page in LinkdList.
 Displays the app logo and, depending on the user's login state, displays either a login button or a profile picture and logout button.
 2. **ErrorAlert.js** - A component that displays a small red snackbar-style alert when an error occurs in the backend.
 Takes a bit of state in from the parent page to tell it when an error has occured.
 If there is an error, it displays; otherwise, it is hidden.
+To make this work, the API only returns 200 OK statuses, because otherwise axios throws an error and the callback is not fully executed.
 3. **ErrorCard.js** - A component that is rendered to the page whenever a user tries to access a list or edit a link that is not theirs.
 4. **FormField** - An input component whose color can be customised by passing it as a `color` prop.
 5. **GroupCard.js** - A card component to display the details of each list on the user's dashboard.